The Hong Kong Polytechnic University

 Cultural Facilities

 The Jockey Club Auditorium and Chiang Chen Studio Theatre are the cultural hubs for our students and staff.
-We organise a wide variety of programmes each year, including the Artist-in-Residence programme, music, theatre, visual arts, dance, film and video, literary arts, talks, workshops and many others.
+We organise a wide variety of art and cultural events and programmes every year, including the Artist-in-Residence programme, performing arts, visual arts, film, creative media, literature, history, cultural heritage, and many others.

 > The Culture Promotion and Events Office